Dear Friends of the Yaak Grizzly Bears—

 Caroline Stephens For more information, go to yaakvalley.org , and see quick references below!YVFC PNT Overview YVFC PNT FAQ YVFC Filing Announcement VIDEO: The Yaak's Last Grizzlies - Dr. David Mattson

-Special thanks to Brad Orsted for the grizzly photograph!
+Special thanks to Brad Orsted for sharing the Yellowstone grizzly photograph!